netplexflix/Upcoming-TV-Shows-for-Kometa/README.md

+# THIS PROJECT IS NOW CONSOLIDATED IN [UMTK](https://github.com/netplexflix/Upcoming-Movies-TV-Shows-for-Kometa).

 # 📺 Upcoming TV Shows for Kometa

 **UTSK** (Upcoming TV Shows for Kometa) creates a 'coming soon' collection in your Plex server.
 It accomplishes this by